Universality of Effective Central Charge in Interface CFTs: Higher-dimensional Effective Central Charge

 Plugging them into \eqref{eq:a1}, we extract the constant term which we can in turn integrate to the cutoff $u_\epsilon$ to get the $\log\epsilon$.
 The \textit{Mathematica} result after integration is

-The odd $d$ situation for case (ii) entanglement entropy is more subtle, since the constant term in principle depends on the details of the entire RT surface instead of just on the boundary sides close to the UV cutoff.\footnote{We can, however, calculate the entanglement entropy of a narrow strip far away from the interface, where we will get the results in \cite{Myers:2010tj}.
-For subsystems that intersect with the interface, the interface degrees of freedom affect the shape of the RT surface, and in turn the constant term.} Nevertheless, we can still proceed to find the bound for $c_{\text{eff}}$ defined from case (i) in all dimensions $d>2$.
+The odd $d$ situation for case (ii) entanglement entropy is more subtle since the constant term in principle depends on the details of the entire RT surface instead of just on the boundary sides close to the UV cutoff.
+This is different from the case (i), where we solved the entire RT surface to be flat, and were able to derive the universal constant in odd $d$\footnote{As explained in Section \ref{sec:intro} and below, we can still define $c_1,c_2$ in odd $d$ by calculating either $\langle TT\rangle$ or the holographic entanglement entropy of a narrow strip far away from the interface, deep inside CFT$_1$ and CFT$_2$ \cite{Myers:2010tj}.
+This is to be distinguished from the entanglement entropy of the interval at hand that intersects with the interface since the interface degrees of freedom affect the shape of the RT surface in case (ii) and (iii), and in turn the constant term.} Nevertheless, we can still proceed to find the bound for $c_{\text{eff}}$ defined from the case (i) in all dimensions $d>2$.

-For the case (iii) interval, we would expect that one of its boundary that is anchored on the interface contributes to the entanglement entropy the same as that of case (i), similar to the 2d cases above.
-The reasoning is that assuming that the warpfactor $A(r)$ reaches its minimum at $r_{\text{min}}$, then from a standard near-boundary analysis, the generic RT surfaces satifying the EOM will satisfy the same boundary condition $\lim_{\rho\rightarrow\infty}r(\rho)=r_{\text{min}}+O(e^{-(2+\delta)\rho})$ near the interface with some positive number $\delta>0$.
-The other contribution of case (iii) depends on which CFT the subsystem is located, and for even $d$, it is either $c_1$ for the CFT$_1$ side, or $c_2$ for CFT$_2$, as the contribution to the logarithm divergent term only depends on the boundary of the interval.
+For the case (iii) interval, we would expect that one of its boundaries that is anchored on the interface contributes to the entanglement entropy the same as that of the case (i), similar to the 2d cases above.
+The reasoning is that assuming that the warpfactor $A(r)$ reaches its minimum at $r_{\text{min}}$, then from a standard near-boundary analysis, the generic RT surfaces satisfying the EOM will satisfy the same boundary condition $\lim_{\rho\rightarrow\infty}r(\rho)=r_{\text{min}}+O(e^{-(2+\delta)\rho})$ near the interface with some positive number $\delta>0$.
+The other contribution of the case (iii) depends on which CFT the subsystem is located, and for even $d$, it is either $c_1$ for the CFT$_1$ side, or $c_2$ for CFT$_2$, as the contribution to the logarithm divergent term only depends on the boundary of the interval.
 Hence we have the universal relation \eqref{eq:dresultiii} for even dimensional holographic ICFT.